Roberh18/AI_SPRING_2026/SSM-AST/scripts_overview.md

   --exp-name mamba1_100h
 ```

-Essential: Essential for reproducing Mamba-1 encoder experiments.
-Not required for the default S-SSSM final evaluation if a checkpoint is provided.

 GPU/checkpoint requirements: GPU recommended.
 CUDA Mamba kernels are much faster than the pure PyTorch fallback.
 Use `--no-cuda-kernels` only for small checks or debugging.